Support, help, technical guides and other such boffinry

 Over the years I have seen countless episodes of what can be affectionately called a "failure to communicate".
 This paragraph is an attempt to lay down some basic guidelines for getting in touch with us in the least frustrating manner possible.
 And so without further ado:

-- if you do text my cell phone (ie. the one on the business card) - please start with stating who you are :)
+- if you send texts to our office phone number - please start with stating who you are :)

-- on an average day I receive around 75 email messages.
+- on an average day we receive around 75-100 email messages.
 Sometimes it'll be hours before I can read and reply to yours - so please make your message as readable and as to the point as possible.
 And, oh - please don't be one of these people who send 5-6 emails one after another.... it tends to induce a complete email paralysis on my part.

 - do not use email to communicate time-sensitive information - ie. "I'll stop by in 15 minutes to pick up my print" is a fail.
 I might not even get to your email in 15 minutes - I usually try to sit down and deal with incoming email once an hour, on an hour.